sindresorhus/figures/readme.md

 ### figures(input)

-Returns the `input` with replaced fallback unicode symbols.
+Returns the input with replaced fallback unicode symbols on Windows.

 #### input

 Type: `string`

-Value where the unicode symbols will be replaced with fallback symbols depending on the OS.
+String where the unicode symbols will be replaced with fallback symbols depending on the OS.

 ## License